-In this article, we will discuss the difference between essential and non essential amino acids.
-An amino acid is an organic compound that combines to form proteins and therefore, both amino acids as well as proteins are the building blocks of life.
-Amino acids are left after the breaking down or digestion of proteins, also, the human body utilizes amino acids to produce proteins that help in breaking down food, grow, repair body tissue and perform various body functions.
+In this article, we will discuss the difference between essential and non-essential amino acids.
+An amino acid is a biomolecule that combines to form proteins and therefore, both amino acids, as well as proteins, are the building blocks of life.
+Amino acids are left after the breaking down or digestion of proteins, also, the human body utilizes amino acids to produce proteins that help in breaking down food, growing, repairing body tissue, and performing various body functions.
 Therefore, amino acids are also referred to as basic building blocks of proteins.

-Amino acids can be classified into three groups, namely essential amino acids, nonessential amino acids and conditional amino acids.
+Since we have developed a basic understanding of what amino acids are, let us look into the classification of amino acids.
+Amino acids can be classified into three groups, namely essential amino acids, nonessential amino acids, and conditional amino acids.

-Essential Amino Acids: Amino acids which cannot be synthesised or produced by the body and are required from food supplements are called essential amino acids.
-There are 9 essential amino acids that include leucine, isoleucine, histidine, lysine, methionine, threonine, phenylalanine, tryptophan and valine.
+Amino acids which cannot be synthesized or produced by the body and are required from food supplements are called essential amino acids.
+There are 9 essential amino acids that include leucine, isoleucine, histidine, lysine, methionine, threonine, phenylalanine, tryptophan, and valine.

-Conditional Amino Acids: Some of the amino acids which are usually not essential but in times of illness and stress, may become essential are called conditional amino acids.
+Some of the amino acids which are usually not essential but in times of illness and stress, may become essential are called conditional amino acids.
 These may be required in conditions such as prematurity in infants.
-The six conditional amino acids include cysteine, arginine, tyrosine, glutamine, ornithine, glycine, serine and proline.
+The six conditional amino acids include cysteine, arginine, tyrosine, glutamine, ornithine, glycine, serine, and proline.